 The PRO-LINK Campaign for an Isle of Wight Fixed Link.

-This campaign to achieve fast, affordable, 24-hour cross Solent FREEDOM for islanders and visitors, has been continuing since 2014.
-It has been exhaustive, battling against two powerful and unregulated ferry companies that control many regional institutions, councils, businesses and politicians.
+This campaign aims to achieve fast, affordable, 24-hour cross Solent FREEDOM of movement – continuing since 2014.
+It has been exhaustive, battling against two unregulated and influential ferry companies that control many regional institutions, councils, businesses and politicians.
+At times, it feels like taking on the mafia.

-1- Solent Freedom Tunnel studies to be undertaken and if concluded viable and positive – then constructed.
-The Solent Tunnel project is believed to be financially self sustaining through toll structures and regional economic uplift, providing capacity for decades to come.
+1- Solent Freedom Tunnel studies to be undertaken and if concluded viable and positive – constructed.
+The Solent Tunnel project is believed to be profitable for investors and local government – more than just financially self sustaining through £250million pa toll structures plus regional economic uplift, providing unit capacity for the future.

-2- The Medina Crossing vehicle / cycle bridge between Fairlee Road and Stag Lane to relieve congestion in Newport and speed up East – West island connectivity.
+2- A Medina Crossing vehicle / cycle bridge or barrage between Fairlee Road and Stag Lane to relieve congestion in Newport and speed up East – West island connectivity.
 The Medina Crossing is believed to be financially self sustaining through tolls and localised economic uplift.

 Pro-Link campaign chair – Carl Feeney entered the 2019 General Election purely to promote the Solent Freedom Tunnel solution.
-He gained the highest ‘Independent vote’.
+He gained the highest ‘Independent vote’ from three.
 The election was a UK landslide victory for the well funded Conservative Party, centred primarily on Brexit. click video

 1. Is the Tunnel viable?